 In the afternoon, we’ll disembark our ship and transfer to San Cristobal airport for our flight back to Guayaquil.
 We should be back in Guayaquil by approximately 2:30 pm.
 Flights home can be anytime after 5:00 pm.
 We will arrange a hotel room for you in Guayaquil if you are staying over on this night.

 The best way to see the Galápagos Islands is on board a luxury yacht, and we are proud to be sailing on the Grand Majestic.
 This elegantly sporty yacht is the fastest in the islands, offering high-quality service and luxurious social areas.

 On the Grand Majestic, we emphasize the remarkable natural history of the Galápagos Islands, and our English-speaking onboard naturalist and guides are incredibly knowledgeable about biology and ecology.

 Designed for comfort and stability, she is outfitted with spacious cabins, comfortable beds that can be set up as two twins or one king, a comfortable lounge and dining room with bar, plus a Jacuzzi and al fresco dining area on the sundeck.
 All cabins have comfortable beds, air-conditioning, private bathrooms with hot water, and plenty of space for your gear.
 The crew members are attentive to your needs at all times.
 Meals on board will be amazing, fresh, and plentiful.
 Local fare, expertly prepared.
 Of course, any dietary requirements can be accommodated, just let us know!

 Easy: You are able to walk two hours on smooth or rough trails and can get in and out of zodiacs onto beach, stepping into water.

-Arrive José Joaquín de Olmedo International Airport (GYE), Guayaquil, Ecuador anytime on May 19, 2022.
-Flights out can be made anytime on May 29, 2022.
+Arrive José Joaquín de Olmedo International Airport (GYE), Guayaquil, Ecuador anytime on April 30, 2023.
+Flights out can be made after 5:00 PM on May 8, 2023.